Billing

 Clearly Itemize the Invoice

-As an example, you might describe deposition scheduling as, "telephone conference with defense attorney to schedule client deposition."
-This is far more communicative than "scheduling call" or, worse, lumping all phone calls together as one generic task.
+As an example, you might describe deposition scheduling as "telephone conference with defense attorney to schedule client deposition."
+This is far more communicative than "scheduling call" or worse, lumping all phone calls together as one generic task.

-Also include line-items for services your firm has completed without charge.
+Also include line items for services your firm has completed without charge.
 You can see an example of this in the Georgia State Bar Association invoice template referenced above.
 Including line items for free work proves value and shows the client that your firm keeps accurate and complete records.

-Make It Easy to Pay
+Make Paying Easy

 Send Timely Invoices and Reminders

-Invoice Reminder 1 7 days prior to due date
+Invoice reminder 1 | 7 days prior to due date |

-Invoice Reminder 2 On due date
+Invoice reminder 2 | On due date |

 Automate Legal Invoices

 Automating your entire billing process, from time tracking to invoice reminders, reduces non-billable work and gets your law firm paid faster.
+Here are a few ways that LawPay can automate your invoicing and collections process.

-A reliable and automated billing system fosters trust with your clients and improves client experience.
+A reliable and automated billing system fosters trust with your clients and improves the client experience.
 Additionally, it saves your firm time and improves cash flow.

 Get Paid Faster with Effective Legal Invoices